 Find out about the health benefits of onions.

 Choose the best

-Banana shallots are the largest variety and are named for their size.
-They have a smooth, tan-coloured skin and are slightly milder than other types.
+Banana shallots (echalion) are the largest variety and are named for their size.
+They are a cross between an onion and a shallot.
+They have a smooth, tan-coloured skin and are easier to peel.
 As they're larger, they're swifter to prepare than the same volume of smaller shallots.